 Buying and moving into a new home is no small task.
 With many aspects to consider such as packing and moving all your belongings, setting up all the utilities and other admin that needs to be completed.
-For this reason, unplanned surprises when you have moved in can cause a lot of inconvenience in terms of settling into your new home.
+For this reason, unplanned surprises when you have moved in can cause a lot of inconvenience, cost and worry when settling into your new home.

 Getting a survey completed mitigates a large amount of the risk that this produces.
 It will let you know exactly what issues you may face and plan them into the wider picture of moving into your new home.
 You can factor your surveying costs into your moving budget.

 There are a range of common issues highlighted by surveys, but below we highlight what each of the three main types of survey will pick up on.

-A Homebuyers report is the next step up from a mortgage valuation.
-This type of survey will help highlight any structural issues with the property such as subsidence or damp, as well as any other hidden issues both internally and externally to the property.
+A Homebuyers report is the next step up from a condition report.
+This type of survey will help highlight any major issues with the property such as subsidence or damp, as well as any other hidden issues both internally and externally to the property.

-However, this report looks more at issues that are apparent at the surface and does not check under floorboards or behind walls for any issues that are hidden from regular view.
+Like all surveys, this report looks at issues that are apparent at the surface and does not check under floorboards or behind walls for any issues that are hidden from reasonable view.

-The report may include a valuation, although this is not always the case.
+The report may include a valuation but does not have to.

-A full structural survey takes a much more detailed look at the property than a valuation or Homebuyers report.
-The surveyor will undertake a full look at the various aspects which make up the property such as the types of materials that have been used, the condition of the roof, the integrity and structure of the walls and the state of the foundations.
+A building survey (sometimes called a 'full structural survey') takes a much more detailed look at the property than a Condition Report or Homebuyers report.
+The surveyor will undertake a full look at the various aspects which make up the property such as the types of materials that have been used, the condition of the roof, the integrity and structure of the walls and the state of the floors.

 Your report will detail each aspect that the surveyor has looked at, the condition of that aspect and any recommendations that they have moving forward.
 If requested the report may also contain cost considerations for the elements included.